Robert Whiting – Chairperson.

 Prasad is the president of Zenyon, Inc in Maryland.
 Zenyon performs program management at the US citizenship and Immigration service and National Institute of Health.
 The company recommends a web based and .net solutions for the US coast guard information services department.
 It assists businesses in formulating a strategy to have a well defined software development process/methodology using best practices offered by the Rational Unified Process (RUP).
 Prasad consults with software development groups within organizations to achieve various software process maturity levels (CMM/CMMi).
 Prasad is actively involved in designing and developing enterprise wide software application leveraging the Unified Process and UML.
 He is experienced in Rational Unified Process (RUP) and the tools associated with the process throughout the complete software development life cycle to ensure the delivery of a robust application.
 He is also involved in reverse engineering existing legacy systems.With a Masters degree in computer science, Prasad has worked for University of Maryland; Micro LAN Management in Ellicott City, Maryland; HCIA Inc. in Baltimore Maryland and Wilbanks Technologies Corporation, Hunt Valley, Maryland prior to opening Zenyon in 1997.

 A retired psychotherapist and social worker who has several years of experience working with people with mental disorders and intellectual disability.

 A strong advocate of people with disabilities.

-Jerome currently receives support services from ACIDD Maryland.
-Jerome represents all individuals of the agency and advocates their cause with passion.
+Joe currently receives support services from ACIDD Maryland.
+Joe represents all individuals of the agency and advocates their cause with passion.

 Back to Who We Are